balassy/MMM-RemoteTemperature/README.md

 # MMM-RemoteTemperature

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/) to display temperature and humidity values from a remote sensor that is capable to POST the measured values through HTTP protocol.
+It is designed to be generic and tested to work together with the open-source [SolarTherm](https://github.com/balassy/solar-wifi-weather-station) sensor hardware.

 ## Features